-Performing these changes caused the creation of a new label management tab, in addition to a new client that is based on the Microsoft Information Protection SDK.
+Performing these changes caused the creation of a new label management tab, in addition to a new client support (via add-in and built-in Office 365 apps) that is based on the Microsoft Information Protection SDK.
 Unlocking the availability of Sensitivity labels across the complete Microsoft 365 platform.

-At the time of writing this blog (August 2019), there are 2 main label management portals which are supported by different products:
+At the time of writing this blog (Updated on November 2019), there are 2 main label management portals which are supported by different products:

 As you can see and understand, moving forward, every app and service that implement labeling capabilities in Microsoft will be using unified labeling exclusively.
-In addition to that, the Azure Information Protection client (classic) and portals are still here but not for long (a separate announcement will be published with specific plans).
+In addition to that, the Azure Information Protection client (classic) and portals are still here but not for long (a separate announcement will be published in the future and will details the specific plans).

-Lastly, unified labeling supports advanced capabilities that aren’t available when Azure Information Protection labels are in use and are now available as part of the native integration with the Microsoft 365 platform.
+Lastly, unified labels support advanced capabilities that aren’t available when Azure Information Protection labels are in use and are now available as part of the native integration with the Microsoft 365 platform.
 Some of these capabilities are:

-There is no risk for end users and production environment in migrating to unified labeling today, the migration process copies labels from Azure Information Protection backend to Security and Compliance backend but not its policies.
+There is no risk for end users and production environment in migrating to unified labeling today, the migration process from Azure Information Protection backend to Security and Compliance backend is separated for labels and policies.
 So as long you didn’t publish a unified labeling policy or didn’t deployed an application that support unified labeling, nothing happens for end users!